sakshikarande26/sakshikarande26/README.md

 ### 🌱 What do I do?

 - Junior AI Analyst at Axia
-- AI/ML Lead at Microsoft Learn Student Club, VCET
+- AI/ML Lead at Microsoft Learn Student Club (Student chapter)
-- Core Team member of National Student Data Corps, Student Chapter at VCET
+- Core Team member of National Student Data Corps (Student chapter)

 ### ⚡What drives my growth?